 DEHQ Health Permit Fees

 The County of San Diego, Department of Environmental Health and Quality (DEHQ) has been conducting stakeholder outreach virtual meetings and workshops to share program updates and to provide an opportunity to comment on the fiscal year 2021-2022 cost recovery proposal.
-Thank you to all who have participated.
+Thank you to all who have participated and provided feedback.

 DEHQ presented the fiscal year 2021-2022 cost recovery proposal to the County of San Diego Board of Supervisors on April 7, 2021.
 The Board voted unanimously to not increase DEHQ fees for FY2021-22 and to provide funds to the department to assist with filling the needed funding gap to be full cost recovery.
-This approved motion also continued the hearing of the proposed ordinance changes to May 5, 2021 and May 19, 2021.
-DEHQ will return to the BOS with revised ordinance based on the Board's direction from the April 7 meeting.
-The fees being considered are on the list of proposed fees along with the current fee.
+This approved motion also continued the hearing of the proposed ordinance changes to May 5, 2021, where it was approved on consent.
+The second hearing of the proposed ordinance changes was approved on May 19, 2021.
+The fees effective July 1, 2021 are provided on the list of approved fees.

 For Cost Recovery Proposal questions or comments, please contact: